Tineco A10 Review

 The green arrows point to the trigger lock in the “off” (left) and “on” (right) positions.

-One feature that separates the A10 from any Dyson cordless vacuum is the trigger lock mechanism that gives users the option to leave the trigger at the “on” position.
+One feature that distinguishes the A10 from other Dyson cordless vacuums is the trigger lock mechanism, which allows users to keep the trigger in the “on” position.

 So there’s no need to continually squeeze the trigger when cleaning a large area inside the home.